jaysoleson/jay-dev/docs/dev/writing/patrols.md

 > The rarer the patrol, the more you should feel comfortable differing from these guidelines.
 Factors that make patrols rarer are [weight](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#weight-int), constraints ([relationship](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#relationship_constraint-liststr) or [p_l skill](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#pl_skill_constraint-liststr)), [min_max_status](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#min_max_status-dictstr-listint) for example requiring the patrol to have both the leader and deputy on it to unlock, [patrol size](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#min_cats-int), and the subtypes of [new_cat](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#outsider_rep) and [other_clan](https://github.com/ClanGenOfficial/clangen/wiki/%5BWriting%5D-%E2%80%90-Patrols#other_clan_rep)

-> For medicine cat patrols that involve 'magic', such as ghosts, StarClan, the Dark Forest, or anything else unnatural, you should not automatically use the default medicine success values.
+> For doctor patrols that involve 'magic', such as ghosts, StarClan, the Dark Forest, or anything else unnatural, you should not automatically use the default medicine success values.
 Instead, consult an experienced writer for adjusting your chance of success.

 > Border patrols gain most of their danger not necessarily from an increased chance of failing, but from worse consequences being associated with their failure (death, massive injury).
 However, border patrols also tend to be more varied in their chance of success than most patrol types, with both extremely safe and extremely risky patrols present in the patrol pool.
 You are both welcome and encouraged to adjust the chance of success away from the default values.